danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 ### ViewPort

 PdParty versions 1.3.0+ support the special ViewPort canvas from DroidParty in patches as well as DroidParty and PdParty scenes.
 The `pos` and `vis_size` messages send to the canvas with the "ViewPort" receive name are used to set the viewport within the main patch.
-This allows for segmenting complicated GUIs into separate areas whose large widgets should easier to control with "fat" multi-touch fingers.
+This allows for segmenting complicated GUIs into separate areas whose large widgets should easier to control with "fat" multitouch fingers.

 From the PdDroidParty documentation on <http://droidparty.net>:
 ~~~